opensourcedesign/opensourcedesign.github.io/README.md

 ### Updating

-Updating the various repositories can be done with running the this script
+Updating the various repositories can be done by running this script

 ```
 ./scripts/update.sh